 A vital first step towards a deep geographical knowledge is being able to recognise changes over time and offering suitable reasons to why this has happened.
 At DWJS, we ensure that each topic covers cause and effect and how human interferences have both helped and hindered our world, such as deforestation or man-made natural disasters.
 We find that this allows the children to create strong opinions about the preservation of nature and allows independent thoughts and opinions to manifest, rather than being told how to feel and, in order for children to develop a deep passion for their world, this is a central skill to gain.

-Geography is taught in topics at DWJS, and where appropriate, is linked to other topics across the curriculum in order to give comprehensive learning experience.
-Our Year 4 classes study the Titanic in History and have finished with a deeper understanding of weather conditions and natural circumstances that aided in its sinking.
+Geography is taught in themed modules at DWJS, and where appropriate, is linked to other subjects across the curriculum in order to give comprehensive learning experience.
 Where possible, in depth local studies that allow fun, hands on field work are common throughout the year groups; our Year 5 pupils enjoy a day out to Lullingstone Country Park every year to explore the river and the surrounding woodlands and Year 3 are welcomed to the school by a walk through Darrick Wood to learn about their local area.
 When learning about other countries beyond the UK, we use a variety of strategies both in and out of the classroom, such as topical debates, OS map work, research, drama and problem solving to ensure all our pupils become effective learners and engaged, local, national and global citizens.

 At DWJS, we recognise the importance of history and the part it plays in developing children’s understanding of the past and their place in time, their community, Britain and the wider world.
 On their journey through the school, our pupils take on the role of historians and are given regular opportunities to develop the skills necessary to fully comprehend enormous arcs and minute facts alike that changed the path of history.